BLUEBL0B/Secret-Sing-Box/README-ENG.md

 > Recommended OS: Debian 11/12 or Ubuntu 22.04/24.04.
 You will also need your own domain linked to your Cloudflare account ([How to set it up?](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/cf-settings-en.md)).
 Run as root on a newly installed system.
 It's recommended to update and reboot the system before running this script.

 > [!NOTE]
 > With routing rules for Russia.
+Open ports on the server: 443, 80 and SSH.

 ### Includes:
 1) Sing-Box server setup